illyrian-com-au/spath/docs/readme.md

 <tr><td> [@price>=1.00 and @price<2.00] </th><th> Selects nodes where both conditions are true </th></tr>
 <tr><td> [@price<1.00 or @price>=2.00]  </th><th> Selects nodes where either condition is true </th></tr>
 </table>

+Note that boolean comparisons are case insensitive while string comparisons are not.